Expansive Heart

-Expansive Heart is the debut EP and only release of California punk band Big Rig.
+Expansive Heart is the debut EP and only release by California punk band Big Rig.
 It was released July 12, 1994 on Lookout!
 Records.
 In 2020, Oakland, California record label 1-2-3-4 Go!
 Records announced they would be re-releasing 1000 copies of the EP on vinyl.

 Track listing

 Personnel

 Credits adapted from EP liner notes and Discogs.